 Marian Kamil Dziewanowski - outstanding historian of Poland, Russia and modern Central Europe.

-Jan Nowak, Jan Karski, and Stefan Korboński - three post World War II émigrés and authors of outstanding works on Polish themes.
+Neal Pease - award winning historian of the Catholic church in the 20th century Poland.
+Jan Nowak-Jeziorański and Stefan Korboński - two post World War II émigrés and authors of salient works on Polish themes.
+Jan Nowak-Jeziorański worked as the head of the Polish section of Radio Free Europe and as a security advisor to the US presidents Ronald Reagan and Jimmy Carter.

-Neal Pease - award winning historian of the Catholic church in 20th century Poland.